GLOBAL MARKETS-Asia stocks dented by trade war, Brexit showdown paralyses pound

-China's mainland shares were fractionally lower while Japan's Nikkei inched up 0.1%.
-European shares are expected to dip, with pan-European Euro Stoxx 50 futures down 0.09%.
+MSCI's broadest index of Asia-Pacific shares outside Japan shed 0.3% while Japan's Nikkei rose by 0.1%.
+China's mainland shares were fractionally lower y lower while Hong Kong's benchmark edged up 0.1%.

-In an escalation of their trade war, the United States on Sunday began imposing 15% tariffs on a variety of Chinese goods, and China began imposing new duties on U.S. crude oil.
-Although U.S. President Donald Trump has said both sides would still meet for talks later this month, tensions show little sign of abating.
+The United States began imposing 15% tariffs on a variety of Chinese goods on Sunday and China began imposing new duties on U.S. crude oil, the latest escalation in their trade war.
+Although U.S. President Donald Trump has said both sides would still meet for talks later this month, tensions have shown little sign of abating.

 China said on Monday it lodged a complaint against the United States at the World Trade Organization over U.S. import duties, trashing the latest tariff actions as violating the consensus reached by leaders of China and the United States in a meeting in Osaka.
 "We have so many problems around the world, starting from the U.S.-China trade war and Brexit.
 But investors appear to be getting used to be exposed to them," said Hiroyuki Ueno, senior strategist at Sumitomo Mitsui Trust Asset Management